The Mission: Impossible wiki last edited by Deathawk on 02/17/15 09:08PM

 - Two "ice levels" bookend the game, exploring Hunt's additional IMF missions

 Mission: Impossible's gameplay relies on stealth and disguise.
 Players have the ability to use the "Facemaker" to create identical masks of certain character targets, such as an enemy General.
 While disguised, the player will not be detected by enemies or surveillance cameras; however drawing a weapon, or delivering a kick will immediately expose Hunt.
+Many reviewers and gamers alike criticized the fact that even drawing a weapon could constitute a mission failure that would cause the player's game to end, Because of the game's close relationship with Goldeneye (Both titles were announced nearly simotaniously as some of the first N64 titles), a game that elavated the shooter genre, many were surprised that Mission Impossible penalized gamers for wanting to shoot enemies.
 The CIA computer room level features a wire hanging mechanic, similar to the film, in that the player cannot touch the ground, or be seen by any CIA operatives entering of leaving the sealed computer room.
 The third person action is sometimes replaced by rail shooter sequences, as well as a sniper level.

 Upon completing the game, the player is free to roam the state party level, where members of the Infogrames development team appear as character models.
 The player can trigger unique dialogue from each member of the team.
 (For example: The male with long hair states "I need a haircut," and the bald programmer states "I don't need a haircut."